In this vignette we show how to use WHAM for general simulation

 lines(om_ss$years, simfit[[1]]$rep$SSB, lty = 2, col = 'red')

-The scale of the population estimates from the recruitment-only model is similar to the true value, but it does not have sufficient flexibility to capture the inter-annual variability in the population size.
+The scale of the population estimates from the recruitment-only model is similar to the true value, but it does not have sufficient flexibility to capture the inter-annual variability in the population size and terminal year stock size is very different.

 Suppose the true selectivity is that estimated from the original